Advanced Natural Menopause Remedies You Can Trust

 How to do it:

-Focus on resistance training 2–3 times per week.
-Try compound lifts (squats, deadlifts, rows) with progressive overload.
+Prioritise resistance training 2–3 times per week.
+Focus on compound lifts (squats, deadlifts, rows) with progressive overload.
 Muscle is your menopause medicine.

-Incorporate mobility work to reduce joint stiffness — think stretches, foam rolling or short yoga flows.
+Incorporate mobility and fascia work to reduce joint stiffness — think dynamic stretches, foam rolling or short yoga flows.

 Swap long cardio sessions for shorter HIIT-style sessions or zone 2 training (e.g., brisk walks, cycling where you can still talk but feel challenged).